vikas10/Django-Python-Demo/Question-Answer-Website/backend_api_documentation.md

 5.	- API Name: Pricing API
 	- Status: Need to be discuss the Usage and URL
 	- URL: /product/pricing/
+	- Comment: Price is either a function of a Product independently or of the company's  info is a property of a of the company itself, Should it belong to module named as company or logiqids?
 	- Method: GET
 	- Header: Platform-Header
 	- Request: No Query Params